dpieterse/match2SSO/README.md

 - **Historic mode**<br/> Runs on a single detection catalogue (observation), a night of observations or a list of observations.
 The observations are grouped and processed per observing night.
 The historic mode:
     1. Creates a run directory per observation night
     2. [_Optional_] Downloads asteroid and comet databases to the database folder.
 (If this step is skipped, the most recently downloaded version of the database will be used.)
+    3. Rejects asteroids and comets with a large orbital runoff (uncertain orbits).
-    3. Combines the comet and integrated asteroid databases into a SOF-formatted known objects database.
+    4. Combines the comet and integrated asteroid databases into a SOF-formatted known objects database.
-    4. Integrates the asteroid database to UTC midnight of the observation night.
+    5. Integrates the asteroid database to UTC midnight of the observation night.
-    5. Creates symbolic links in the run directory to the used databases and the observatory codes list.
+    6. Creates symbolic links in the run directory to the used databases and the observatory codes list.
-    6. Run the matching per detection catalogue:<br/>
+    7. Run the matching per detection catalogue:<br/>
           a.
 Converts the detection catalogue into an MPC-formatted text file.
           <br/>b.
 Runs astcheck on the central coordinates of the observation, to make predictions on the known solar system objects in the FOV.
 The number of bright SSOs in the FOV will later be written to the header of the SSO catalogue.
           <br/>c. [_Optional_] Makes a prediction catalogue of the known solar system objects in the FOV during the observation.
           <br/>d.
 Runs astcheck on the MPC-formatted text file, to find matches between the detections and known solar system objects.
           <br/>e.
 Makes an SSO catalogue containing the matches.
           <br/>f. [_Optional_] Makes an MPC report of the matches.<br/>
-    7. [_Optional_] Removes the run directory, including files in it (SOF-formatted known objects database, symbolic links, MPC-formatted detection file, astcheck output text file).
+    8. [_Optional_] Removes the run directory, including files in it (SOF-formatted known objects database, symbolic links, MPC-formatted detection file, astcheck output text file).
 Also removes the integrated asteroid database.

 ## License
 Copyright 2022 Dani&euml;lle Pieterse